 Nona Nazari is a Registered Acupuncturist, receiving her doctorate of traditional Chinese medicine from the Tzu Chi International College of Traditional Chinese Medicine.
 Nona is also a registered yoga teacher, with more than ten years of experience under her belt.

 As an acupuncture practitioner, Nona’s areas of special interest include treating patients with psychological conditions, such as anxiety and depression.
-In addition, she enjoys working with patients who have autoimmune disorders, pain syndromes, addictions, and chemical dependency issues.
-In her treatments, Nona uses some of the classical healing methods that are a part of Chinese medicine, which include cupping and moxibustion (a type of heat therapy).
+In addition, she focuses on working with patients who have unexplained infertility, autoimmune disorders, pain syndromes (chronic and acute), addictions, and chemical dependency issues.
+In her treatments, Nona uses some of the classical healing methods that are a part of Chinese medicine, which include cupping and moxibustion (a type of classical heat therapy).

 Nona’s education and skills are augmented by a number of professional experiences.
 As a part of her education, she studied in Taiwan, and has traveled around the world to study yoga with masters in the field.
 Nona has also worked with a mentor for several years, gaining knowledge and experience in treating patients with moxibustion.
 She volunteers at a seasonal moxibustion series, which involves treating patients who have a variety of health conditions over twelve weekends each year.